dc0d/cx/README.md

 ```
 API polished and changed a bit - should still be used in my projects a bit longer to get more refined & close to my taste.

-For previous stable version use [gopkg.in/dc0d/plumber.v1](gopkg.in/dc0d/plumber.v1).
+Current stable version is [gopkg.in/dc0d/plumber.v2](http://gopkg.in/dc0d/plumber.v2).
+For previous stable version use [gopkg.in/dc0d/plumber.v1](http://gopkg.in/dc0d/plumber.v1).